 If you are the Petitioner, six weeks after the pronouncement of the decree nisi, you can apply for the divorce to be made final with a decree absolute.
-This is a separate application attracting a fee.

 If you are the Respondent, you cannot apply for the decree nisi to be made absolute until a further three months have expired from the date the Petitioner could have applied for it to be made absolute i.e. approx 19 weeks after the decree nisi date.

 There are usually good reasons why the decree absolute is not applied for immediately, the most common being financial.
 You may lose out on pension and death benefits once you are divorced.
 Until the financial claims are settled, you may be advised to delay applying for the decree absolute.

 Once the decree absolute is issued, the process is finished; you are divorced, and free to remarry.

 It should be remembered, that this is intended only as a guide for information purposes.
 Every case is different and needs to be approached from the needs and circumstances of the case and the parties.
 Some courts have delays which can often delay the whole procedure.
 On average, you should allow for between four and six months to conclude a divorce assuming there are no special factors to be considered.

 Fullers Family Law Practice